Explorer-Surveyor – John McDouall Stuart

 Further Information on Stuart

 Want to know more of Stuart and his Companions?
 The best way to help yourself is by joining the John McDouall Stuart Society Inc. Please click on the Membership link.
-Amongst other benefits, membership grants access to the regular newsletters, and to Society functions, both formal and social.
+Amongst other benefits, membership grants access to the regular newsletters, publications, addresses, and to Society functions, both formal and social.

 It is the intent of this website to enable you to collect as much information as you can, for yourself.
 You are welcome to reproduce any material from this website, providing that acknowledgement is made.
 As the Society is entirely dependent upon volunteers, we are not able to perform research tasks.